Close Menu

 As you all know snowman is made of two sections, a rounded bottom, and a top.
 So, start attaching plastic cups using a stapler until you get a good full circle.
 After this, create another one, a bit smaller this time, to form your snowman’s head.

-After fixing the head and the body, adorn your snowman with paper balls to make eyes, nose, mouth, and buttons.
+After fixing the head and the body, adorn your snowman with paper balls to make eyes, a nose, a mouth, and buttons.
 Also, wrap a lovely scarf around his neck, and give him a matching woolen or Christmas cap to wear.
 To make it look more charming at night, place a lamp inside the hollow structure.
 Tutorial on Colorcitos.

 Easy Plastic cup snowman